containerize-com/Products/en/single-sign-on/openidentityplatform/installation.md

 ### **Installation**

-Run the following command to clone the repo of this free saml service provider:
+Run the following command to clone the repo of this free SAML service provider:

     git clone --recursive  https://github.com/OpenIdentityPlatform/OpenAM.git